-1 Title of Module HIV in Resource Limited Settings

-2 Module Code TROP974

-4 Semester 2

-6 Credit Value 10

-7 Module Convenor Miriam Taegtmeyer

-12 Pre-Requisite Modules None

-13 Other Pre-Requisites Students will hold a Medical degree or have completed at least two years of undergraduate study and will normally have completed Semester 1 of an LSTM Masters programme.
+- HIV in Resource Limited Settings 1 Title of Module TROP974 2 Module Code 4 Semester 2 10 6 Credit Value 7 Miriam Taegtmeyer Module Convenor 12 Pre-Requisite Modules 13 Other Pre-Requisites Students will hold a Medical degree or have completed at least two years of undergraduate study and will normally have completed Semester 1 of an LSTM Masters programme.
 Students with an academic background equivalent to that normally acquired during Semester 1 will be accepted on the programme at the discretion of the Module Convenor.

-17 Programme(s) for which this Module is Required MTID

-18 Programme(s) for which this Module is Optional MTP

-19 Aim of the Module
+MTID 17 Programme(s) for which this Module is Required Programme(s) for MTP 18 - 19 Aim of the Module